YT37/ArduinoProjects/Projects/TankAlarm/README.md

 - This project sounds an alarm when the water tank is full of water and can be controlled via internet.

 # Pinouts
+- Alarm - D2
-- Relay - D5
+- Water Sensor - D7

 # Required Libraries
- - Blynk
+ - Blynk (Legacy)